 The lawsuit claims that, by setting expiration dates less than five years from the date of purchase, the defendant violates the Credit CARD Act and EFTA.
 15 U.S.C. §§ 1693l-1(a)(2)(B) and (c)(1), 12 C.F.R. § 205.20(e)(1).
 It further alleges violations of the USL; the CLRA; California’s gift card statute, Cal.
 Civ.
 Code § 1749.5(a)(1); and the gift card statutes of Connecticut, Florida, Illinois, Maryland, Massachusetts, and New Jersey.
 The plaintiff is requesting declaratory relief under Cal.
 Code Civ.
 P. § 1060 and is asserting common-law causes of action for unjust enrichment and breach of the implied covenant of good faith and fair dealing.

 If you or your business is dealing with a legal claim or other dispute, a knowledgeable and experienced business and commercial law attorney can advise you of your rights and protect your interests.
 James G. Schwartz has represented San Francisco Bay Area businesses since 1976.
-Contact us online or at (925) 463-1073 today to schedule a free and confidential consultation.
+Contact us online or at (925) 463-1073 today to schedule an initial confidential consultation.

 More Blog Posts: